 The International Council for Harmonisation of Technical Requirements for Pharmaceuticals for Human Use (ICH) is unique in bringing together the regulatory authorities and pharmaceutical industry to discuss scientific and technical aspects of drug registration.
 ICH's mission is to promote public health by achieving greater harmonisation worldwide to ensure that safe, effective, and high-quality medicines are developed and registered in the most resource-efficient manner.
 Since its inception in 1990, ICH has gradually evolved to respond to the increasingly global face of drug development.
 Since the introduction of organisational changes in October 2015, ICH, as an independent, international, non-profit organisation, has grown and now includes eighteen Members and thirty-three Observers.

 Acknowledgements

 Special thanks to the participating pharmaceutical companies, and the participating ICH Regulatory Members and Observers.

-Report date: 09 September 2021 Version 1.3
+Report date: 09 September 2021 With editorial changes added on 07 January 2022 Version 1.4

 EXECUTIVE SUMMARY